chibat/healthcheck-notifier/README.md

 'Healthcheck Notifier' is a simple healthchecker and notifier for web application.

-If this gets healthcheck error of target applications, this notifies to hipchat and sends mails to specified mail addresses.
+If this gets healthcheck error of target applications, this tool notifies to hipchat and sends mails to specified mail addresses.

 ## Quick Start